How does a sales funnel work?

 Stage 4: Action and retention

 The sale is not the end of the journey.
-In fact, it is the beginning of a relationship you want to last.
-The action stage focuses on making the close as simple as possible, and immediately after that, retention begins.
+In fact, it is the beginning of a relationship you want to last a very long time.
+The action stage focuses on making the close as easy as possible, but retention starts immediately afterward.

-The objective now is to turn that new customer into a repeat customer and, if done exceptionally well, into a brand advocate.
-To achieve this, focus on:
+The goal now is to turn that new customer into a repeat customer and, if you do it very well, into a brand advocate.
+To achieve that, focus on:

-• Excellent onboarding: Ensure they understand how to use your product or service to get full value from it.
+• An excellent onboarding: Make sure they understand how to use your product or service to get the full benefit from it.

-• Proactive support: Anticipate questions and offer help before they need to ask.
+• Proactive support: Anticipate their questions and offer help before they have to ask for it.

-• Consistent communication: Stay in touch with high-value newsletters, exclusive offers, or loyalty programs.
+• Consistent communication: Stay in touch with valuable newsletters, exclusive offers, or loyalty programs.

-To make this even clearer, we created a table summarizing the types of content and channels that perform best in each funnel stage.
+To make all of this clearer, we have created a table that summarizes what type of content and which channels work best at each stage of the funnel.

 Funnel Stage